Home » Recipes » Cooking Method » Crockpot Recipes » Crockpot Salsa Verde Pork (Salsa Verde Tacos)

 Three salsa verde tacos on a platter with lime wedges on the side.

-How To Make Crockpot Salsa Verde Pork
+Tips For Making Crockpot Salsa Verde Pork

 Searing the pork before adding it to the crockpot is an optional step.
 It helps to deepen the flavor of the pork, but will still be tasty without searing.
-Scroll to the recipe card at the bottom of this post for full detailed instructions.

 • Sear the Pork: Coat the pork with seasonings and then sear it, on all sides, in a hot skillet with oil.